KeithGopinath/ToDo_App/README.md

 # ToDo_Ap
 Small project for add, edit and delete the text

 To run the Project
+1 npm install
-Edit _babelrc & _eslintrc file to .babelrc & .eslintrc
+2 Edit _babelrc & _eslintrc file to .babelrc & .eslintrc
+3 npm start